German government reeling after regional election defeats – DW – 09/02/2024

 Four out of five German voters have said they are unsatisfied with the work of the federal government, and that has long been the case.
 The monthly survey conducted by pollsters infratest dimap regularly shows poor results for Chancellor Olaf Scholz and his ministers.

 The coalition is seen as being engaged in constant quarrels, incapable of action.
-Even the government's quick and unanimous reaction to the deadly knife attack in Solingen shortly before the elections failed to make an impact.
+Even the government's quick and unanimous reaction to the deadly knife attack in Solingen, in western Germany, shortly before the elections failed to make an impact.
 With an eye to the immigration debate during the electoral campaigns, the federal government last week announced stricter migration and security policies, and made a surprise move to deport 28 asylum-seekers who had committed criminal offenses to Afghanistan.

 All eyes turn to Brandenburg